 4.Design and Access Statement Required for all applications: In a Conservation Area and comprising 100m2 or more new floor space Affecting the setting, appearance or character of a Listed Building, an historic park or garden or a Scheduled Ancient Monument.
-The Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended) A design and access statement must explain: The design principles, concepts and policies applied The appraisal of the context The accessibility principles, concepts and policies applied Refer to Planning Portal Design and Access Statements. describe the proposed development(DevelopmentdevelopmentManagement Country Planning (Development Management Procedure) (England) Order 2015 (as The direction of north.
-Linear scale bar and site address singland) should be shown, especially for electronic submissions.
-6.Fire Statement Required for all applications involving: The provision of one or more relevant buildings Development of an existing relevant building Development within the curtilage of a relevant building Relevant buildings are defined as: Contain two or more dwellings or educational accommodation Meet the height condition: 18m or more in height, or 7 or more storeys The Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended) Refer to Fire safety: guidance for those with legal duties
+The Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended) A design and access statement must explain: The design principles, concepts and policies applied The appraisal of the context The accessibility principles, concepts and policies applied Refer to Planning Portal Design and Access Statements.
+5.Additional plans and drawings necessary to describe the proposed development Required for all applications The Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended) Plans or drawings must be drawn to an identified scale and show The direction of north.
+Linear scale bar and site address should be shown, especially for electronic submissions.
+6.Fire Statement Required for all applications involving: The provision of one or more relevant buildings Development of an existing relevant building Development within the curtilage of a relevant building Relevant building Relevant buildings are defined as: Contain two or more dwellings or educational accommodation Meet the height condition: 18m or more in height, or 7 or more storeys The Town and Country Planning (Development Management Procedure) (England) Order 2015 (as amended) Refer to Fire safety: guidance for those with legal duties